acorvin/event-management/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute it as per the terms of the license.